dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

         public int PostId { get; set; } // First part of composite PK; FK to Post public int TagId { get; set; } // Second part of composite PK; FK to Tag

-        public DateTime TaggedOn { get; set; } // Payload
-        public string TaggedBy { get; set; } // Payload
+        public DateTime TaggedOn { get; set; } // Auto-generated payload property public string TaggedBy { get; set; } // Not-generated payload property }
-    }
 -->
 [!code-csharp[Model](../../../samples/core/ChangeTracking/ChangingFKsAndNavigations/ExplicitJoinEntityWithStringPayloadSamples.cs?name=Model)]

 A post can now be tagged in the same way as before, and the join entity will still be created automatically.
 This entity can then be accessed using one of the mechanisms described in [Accessing Tracked Entities](xref:core/change-tracking/entity-entries).
-For example, the code below uses <xref:Microsoft.EntityFrameworkCore.DbSet%601.Find%2A?displayProperty=nameWithType> to access the join table instance:
+For example, the code below uses <xref:Microsoft.EntityFrameworkCore.DbSet%601.Find%2A?displayProperty=nameWithType> to access the join entity instance:

 <!--
             using var context = new BlogsContext();